whatsupanna/portfolio/wp-content/plugins/acf-gallery/readme.txt

 Author: Elliot Condon
 Author URI: http://www.elliotcondon.com
 Plugin URI: http://www.advancedcustomfields.com
-Requires at least: 3.0
+Requires at least: 3.5
 Tested up to: 3.5.1
 Stable tag: trunk
 Homepage: http://www.advancedcustomfields.com/add-ons/gallery-field/
-Version: 1.0.0
+Version: 1.1.1

 == Copyright ==
 Copyright 2011 - 2013 Elliot Condon

-This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
+This software is NOT to be distributed, but can be INCLUDED in WP themes and Plugins: Premium or Contracted.
+If you include this software within a premium theme or premium plugin, you MUST remove the acf-gallery-update.php file from the folder.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.